buildnvalue37/buildnvalue37/README.md

 - 👋 Hi, I’m @buildnvalue37
 - 👀 I’m interested in you
-- 🌱 I’m currently learning to be grateful
+- 🌱 I’m currently learning to practice gratitude
 - 💞️ I’m looking to collaborate on inclusive people attraction strategies
 - 📫 How to reach me, email, linkedin, phone